jcarenza/allisoncarenza/src/posts/children-photographykansas-city-2.md

 ---
-title: 'Children Photography'
+title: "Children Photography"
-description: '<p>Adorable....nuff said!
+description: "Adorable....nuff said!
 This is Annie, and she is just about as perfect as perfect can be.
-As you can see [&hellip;]</p>
+As you can see "
-'
-publishDate: 'Jul 27, 2010'
+publishDate: "Jul 27, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/07/glas1.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/07/glas1.jpg"
-alt: 'Children Photography'
+alt: "Children Photography"
-slug: 'children-photographykansas-city-2'
+slug: "children-photographykansas-city-2"
-category: ['Children Photography']
+category: ["Children Photography"]
-tags: ['Kansas City Photography']
+tags: ["Kansas City Photography"]
 ---

 <p style="text-align: center;">Adorable....nuff said!</p>